wmsalves/blog-node-mongo/README.md

 # NodeJS, Express, EJS & MongoDB Blog - CRUD Application

-A simple blog application demonstrating CRUD (Create, Read, Update, Delete) operations using Node.js, Express, EJS, and MongoDB.
+This is a simple blog application that demonstrates CRUD (Create, Read, Update, Delete) operations using Node.js, Express, EJS, and MongoDB.
+The application allows users to create, view, edit, and delete blog posts, making it an excellent starting point for learning about full-stack development with these technologies.

 ## Prerequisites